Olivia Robertson: Move to Huntington Castle

 In 1960, Robertson moved back to Huntington Castle, the family home, with her brother, Lawrence Durdin-Robertson, and his wife Pamela.
-Huntington castle had been previously seized by the Irish Republican Army to use as their headquarters around the year 1916 when the Anglo-Irish War was in its early beginnings.
+Huntington castle had been previously seized by the Irish Republican Army (IRA) to use as their headquarters around the year 1916 when the Anglo-Irish War was in its early beginnings.
 In 1963, she formed the Huntington Castle Centre for Meditation and Study with them.
 In 1976 the Fellowship of Isis (FOI) was founded.

 She wrote her spiritual autobiography The Call of Isis in 1975, and also Isis of Fellowship, concerned with how the Fellowship of Isis was founded.
 On 30 April 1988 she appeared as a guest on After Dark, a British late night live discussion programme broadcast on Channel 4.

 In August 1993 Robertson was invited to attend the World Parliament of Religions in Chicago.
 The FOI was chosen to represent the Goddess movement.
 Breakfasting there with the Dalai Lama remained one of the high points of her life.
 A film of her life, Olivia: Priestess of Isis, was released on DVD in 2011.

 Death

 Robertson died in Wexford on 14 November 2013.
-Her funeral was a private ceremony held in the temple, organised by the Fellowship of Isis, followed by a public Church of Ireland service at St Fiacc’s in Clonegal.
+Her funeral was a private ceremony held in the temple, organised by the Fellowship of Isis, followed by a public Church of Ireland service at St Fiacc's in Clonegal.
 An obituary was written in The Telegraph.